gforster/Hunt2Fish/content/post/sweet-spicy-venison-chili.md

 *   olive oil
 *   brown sugar

+## Directions

+1. Brown venison with olive oil, onion and garlic.
+2. Add tomato soup, tomatoes, tomato paste, hot chili beans *(don't drain the beans)* and chili seasoning packet.
+3. Bring to a boil while stirring occasionally.
+4. Turn heat down to medium, add crushed red pepper to taste, cover.
+5. Let simmer 10-15 minutes, stirring occasionally.
+6. Add brown sugar to taste, simmer for 5 minutes.
+7. Serve and enjoy!

+#### Bonus:

-Cooking instructions: Brown venison with olive oil, onion and garlic.
-Add tomato soup, tomatoes, tomato paste hot chili beans (don't drain the beans) and chili seasoning packet.
-Bring to a boil while stirring occasionally.
-Turn heat down to medium, add crushed red pepper to taste, cover let simmer 10-15 minutes stirring occasionally.
-Add brown sugar to taste, simmer for 5 minutes.
-Serve and enjoy!
-Bonus: If you have squirrel or rabbit, crock pot the meat, de-bone and add to your chili and now it becomes "sweet and spicy wild game chili"!
+If you have squirrel or rabbit, crock pot the meat, de-bone and add to your chili and now it becomes "sweet and spicy wild game chili"!